 - Other emergency situations which occur during the workday

-- Inappropriate use of the program may result in loss of GRH privileges.
+- Inappropriate use of the program may result in loss of ERH privileges.

-What are the benefits of a Guaranteed Ride Home program?
+What are the benefits of a Emergency Ride Home program?

-- Encourages increased employee participation in carpooling, vanpooling, bicycling, walking and riding the bus at relatively low cost to employer
+- Encourages increased employee participation in carpooling, STA Ridesharing (formerly vanpool), bicycling, walking and riding the bus at relatively low cost to employer

 - Provides high sense of security for employees by eliminating primary employee barrier to using commuting options